CrackedPolishedBlackstoneBricksMC/voldeloom/doc/genSources.md

 *`skipDecompile`* will skip the actual source-gen part of genSources and only redo the linemapping.

-*`linemapDebug`* will write an alternate version of the `-sources` jar ending in `-linemap-debug.jar`, that annotates each line of decompiled code with what line of *Mojang's* source code it corresponds to.
+*`linemapDebug`* will write an alternate version of the `-sources` jar ending in `-linemap-debug.jar`, that attempts to annotate each line of source code with the corresponding line-number table information from the *original* jar.
 You can attach this in your editor instead of the regular `-sources` jar to shed some light on weird debugger behaviors - sometimes a line of code doesn't have any line-number table information because it's something Fernflower invented from thin air, and sometimes Fernflower decided to sugar the source code differently from Mojang.

 Here, Fernflower formatted the `if` body on a separate line, but Mojang must have put it on the same line: